-The limits of non-operating vibration apply to all conditions of handling and transportation.
+The limits of non-operating vibration shall apply to all conditions of handling and transportation.
 This includes both isolated drives and integrated drives.

-The drive will not incur physical damage or degraded performance as a result of continuous vibration not exceeding:
+The drive shall not incur physical damage or degraded performance as a result of continuous vibration not exceeding

-5-22 Hz @ 0.040 in (1.02 mm) displacement 22-400 Hz @ 2.00 g $\,$
+5-22 Hz @ 0.081 inches (2.05 mm) displacement 22-350 Hz @ 2.00 G